The F Word (2005 film)

-The F Word is a hybrid fiction/documentary feature film from 2005, directed by Jed Weintrob and produced by Christian D. Bruun and Nick Goldfarb.
+The F Word is a 2005 docufiction film, directed by Jed Weintrob and produced by Christian D. Bruun and Nick Goldfarb.
 The film was selected to world premiere at the 2005 Tribeca Film Festival in New York City.

 Plot

 Joe Pace is a radio personality whose program, The F Word, is being shut down by the U.S. Federal Communications Commission (FCC) after racking up over $1 million in unpaid indecency fines.
 On his last day on the air, which coincides with the last day of the 2004 Republican National Convention, Joe sets off to broadcast his own one-man march through Manhattan.

 Style and structure

 Combining fictional scenes - written by over thirty different writers - set among actual protests with documentary footage of people Joe meets along the way, the film weaves together a seamless narrative.
 In a uniquely interactive writing process, each day new scenes were written and appropriated to upcoming events and in response to the previous day's footage.
 It is often impossible to tell the difference between fiction and reality.
 The concept is loosely inspired by Medium Cool by Haskell Wexler.
 The film was shot by cinematographer Christian Ditlev Bruun and Heather Greer on two main cameras at 24 frames/second, as well as several other video formats for b-roll.
 The film was unconventionally color corrected and composited using several different types of software as well as in-camera adjustments creating a unique, photographic expression.
 Motion graphics, titles, and color grading as well as the official poster and website was designed by Christian D. Bruun.